larspars/word-rnn/Readme.md

 1. be able to predict word-by-word
 2. use pre-trained word vectors to represent input words
 3. use different forms of optimizers (Adam optimizer is recommended)
-4. support dropout along recurrent connections
+4. support dropout along recurrent connections (like rnnDrop and variational dropout)
+5. support Layer Sequential Unit-Variance (LSUV) initialization
+6. support multiplicative integration
+7. support zoneout
+8. support stochastic depth
+8. support bipolar activation functions

+... among other things.

 This code was used to produce http://clickotron.com